Drizin/CodegenCS/src/CodegenCS/README.md

 # Description

 CodegenCS is a class library for code generation:
-- Input can be the JSON schema of a relational database (check [CodegenCS.DbSchema](https://github.com/Drizin/CodegenCS/tree/master/src/CodegenCS.DbSchema) which currently has [extractors](https://github.com/Drizin/CodegenCS/tree/master/src/CodegenCS.DbSchema.Extractor) for MSSQL and PostgreSQL), or can be any other structured source data source that you can read using C#: JSON, YAML, XML, etc, including the schema of NoSQL databases.
+- Input can be the JSON schema of a relational database (check out [CodegenCS.DbSchema](https://github.com/Drizin/CodegenCS/tree/master/src/CodegenCS.DbSchema) which currently has [extractors](https://github.com/Drizin/CodegenCS/tree/master/src/CodegenCS.DbSchema.Extractor) for MSSQL and PostgreSQL), or can be any other structured source data source that you can read using C#: JSON, YAML, XML, etc, including the schema of NoSQL databases.
 - Output can be C# code, CSHTML, HTML, XML, Javascript, Java, Python, or any other text-based output.

 Basically CodegenCS provides a custom TextWriter tweaked to solve common code generation difficulties: